RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-**Face-to-face interviews** that you conduct yourself are considered personal communication and are therefore not included in the reference list.
+**Face-to-face interviews** that you conduct yourself are considered personal communication and are therefore **not** included in the reference list.

-**Published interviews** follow the same rules as the source that the published interview appears in.
+**Published interviews** The source that the published interview appears in should be referenced.
 For example, if the interview appears in a television program or podcast, you reference the television program or podcast.
-Please refer to the relevant section(s) within this guide for how to reference the various sources.
+Please refer to the relevant section within this guide for how to reference various sources.

-The person cited in the in-text reference is treated as the author since they have primary responsibility for communicating the content you are referring to.
+The person cited in the in-text citation is treated as the author since they have primary responsibility for communicating the content you are referring to.

 #### Reference list entry